ForLoopCodes/terminal-hunt/IMPLEMENTATION.md

-# Terminal Hunt - Complete Web Application
+# Termhunt - Complete Web Application

-I've successfully created a full-stack Terminal Hunt application based on your specifications!
+I've successfully created a full-stack Termhunt application based on your specifications!
 Here's what has been implemented:

 ## ✅ Completed Features